In Case of Emergency

 There are a number of websites which will help you prepare for all kinds of emergencies, including weather related ones:

-To avoid unnecessary searches, and to reduce the worry among your family and friends in Sweden, the Embassy advises all Swedish travelers in the U.S. to immediately contact your loved ones back home and let them know what your situation is.
+To avoid unnecessary searches, and to reduce the worry among your family and friends in Sweden, the Consulate General advises all Swedish travelers in the U.S. to immediately contact your loved ones back home and let them know what your situation is.

 >If you lose your passport, the Consulate may be able to issue an emergency passport.
 Please call or email us to schedule an appointment.